Scottsboro Boys: Final decisions

-By January 23, 1936, Haywood Patterson was convicted of rape and sentenced to 75 years—the first time in Alabama that a black man had not been sentenced to death in the rape of a white woman.
+By January 23, 1936, Haywood Patterson was convicted of rape and sentenced to 75 years.

-During May 1937, Thomas Knight died.
+In May 1937, Thomas Knight died.

-On July 15, 1937, Clarence Norris was convicted of rape and sexual assault and sentenced to death.
+On July 15, 1937, Clarence Norris was convicted of rape and sentenced to death.

 On July 22, 1937, Andrew Wright was convicted of rape and sentenced to 99 years.

-On July 24, 1937, Charlie Weems was convicted of rape and sentenced to 105 years in prison.
+On July 24, 1937, Charlie Weems was convicted of rape and sentenced to 75 years in prison.

 On July 24, 1937, Ozie Powell was taken into court and the new prosecutor, Thomas Lawson, announced that the state was dropping rape charges against Powell and that he was pleading guilty to assaulting a deputy.
 He was sentenced to 20 years.
 The state dropped the rape charges as part of this plea bargain.

 On July 24, 1937, the state of Alabama dropped all charges against Willie Roberson, Olen Montgomery, Eugene Williams, and Roy Wright.
 The four had spent over six years in prison on death row, as "adults" despite their ages.
 Thomas Lawson announced that all charges were being dropped against the remaining four defendants: He said that after "careful consideration" every prosecutor was "convinced" that Roberson and Montgomery were "not guilty."
 Wright and Williams, regardless of their guilt or innocence, were 14 and 13 at the time and, in view of the jail time they had already served, justice required that they also be released.

 On July 26, 1937, Haywood Patterson was sent to Atmore State Prison Farm.
 The remaining "Scottsboro Boys" in custody, Norris, A Wright and Weems were at this time in Kilby Prison.